-LOCATION #2: Your Computer!
-The Writing Center offers virtual appointments for all Marshall students, including distance learners.
-If you would prefer to work with a tutor virtually, look for tutors with tutoring service for all Marshall students who want help with their writing.
+to work with a tutor virtually, look for tutors with "online" and/or "eTutoring" designations.
+Free Information: The Writing Center at Marshall University is a free tutoring service for all Marshall students who want help with their writing.
 The Writing Center is staffed by graduate and undergraduate students who are trained to help at all stages of the writing process and in any discipline.